studioTeaTwo/self-sovereign-blog/posts/004_paywall-without-intermediaries/index.md

 ---
 title: Paywall Without Intermediaries
 date: 2023-12-22
-preview: Knowledge is freedom and ignorance is slavery.
-Now that transitted to mainnet, I'll describe an overview and technical details.
+preview: Knowledge is freedom and ignorance is slavery. - Miles Davis Now that transitted to mainnet, I'll describe an overview and technical details.
 This blog, "Self-Sovereign Blog", is a showcase for "Paywall Without Intermediaries".
 It will also be a showcase for Bitcoin as a medium of exchange.
 "Paywall Without Intermediaries" means a paywall which does not require a blog platformer nor payment provider.
 It can give people the weapon of choice.
 The benefits for users include the following. - No content moderation - No review and approval/rejection - No commission - No expiry of degital points - No setting of bank account
 ---

-Knowledge is freedom and ignorance is slavery.
+Knowledge is freedom and ignorance is slavery. - Miles Davis

 Now that transitted to mainnet, I'll describe an overview and technical details.

 ## What is